joesb/figuration.al/content/refiguration/refiguration-understanding-and-transformation.md

   - /refiguration-understanding-and-transformation-2492d2b40212
 ---

-Mimesis2, emplotment, or configuration, is the most common concern for discussion on narrative but Ricoeur is insistent that in order for mimesis2 to become intelligible there is a requirement for a third stage to complete the cycle of mimesis.^1^
+Mimesis 2, emplotment, or configuration, is the most common concern for discussion on narrative but Ricoeur is insistent that in order for mimesis 2 to become intelligible there is a requirement for a third stage to complete the cycle of mimesis.^1^

 > This third movement of narrative is the stage in which a story is restored to the real world of action and suffering; it is in the hearer or reader that the mimetic arc reaches its conclusion.^2^
 > {.bq-alt}

 This means then,

-> … mimesis3 marks the intersection of the world of the text and the world of the reader; the intersection, therefore, of the world configured by the poem and the world wherein real action occurs and unfolds its specific temporality.^3^
+> … mimesis 3 marks the intersection of the world of the text and the world of the reader; the intersection, therefore, of the world configured by the poem and the world wherein real action occurs and unfolds its specific temporality.^3^

 **Without this third stage, the stage of refiguration, narration is not possible.**